eniehack/pleroma-docker/README.md

 ### Maintenance

 Pleroma maintenance is usually done with mix tasks.

 You can run these tasks in your running pleroma server using `./pleroma.sh mix [task] [arguments...]`.

 If you need to fix some bigger issues you can also spawn a shell with `./pleroma.sh enter`.

 For example: `/pleroma.sh mix pleroma.user new sn0w ...`

+### Customization

+Add your customizations (and their folder structure) to `custom.d/`.<br>
+They will be copied into the right place when the container starts.<br>
+You can even replace/patch pleroma’s code with this, because the project is recompiled at startup if needed.

+In general: Prepending `custom.d/` to pleroma’s customization guides should work all the time.<br>
+Check them out in the official pleroma wiki.

+For example: A custom thumbnail now goes into `custom.d/` + `priv/static/instance/thumbnail.jpeg`.

+### Patches

+Works exactly like customization, but we have a neat little helper here.

+Use `./pleroma.sh mod [regex]` to mod any file that ships with pleroma, without having to type the complete path.

 ### My instance is up, how do I reach it?